Luxuriously Creamy with My Favorite Secret Ingredient!

 Freeze!
 We don’t recommend it.
 Freezing soups with potatoes can change the texture when you go to reheat it.
 The potatoes with soak up the moisture and turn grainy when defrosted.
 Additionally, there’s heavy cream in this soup, which has a tendency to separate during thawing, as well.
 Definitely enjoy this one fresh!

-Chopped chives, freshly cracked black pepper, a drizzle of heavy cream or high quality extra virgin olive oil!
+I absolutely love adding chopped chives, freshly cracked black pepper, and a drizzle of heavy cream or high quality extra virgin olive oil!

 This would also be fantastic with crispy bacon, pancetta, or maitake mushrooms with ‘nduja on top!
 And fresh herbs (dill, parsley, or fresh thyme) or even fried herbs (sage leaves!) are welcome on pretty much any and all soup recipes here in the Well Seasoned household.